TheHolm/meraki-dashboard-promethus-exporter/README.md

-# Meraki API Exporter for Promethus
+# Meraki API Exporter for Prometheus
-Promethus exporter to collect some data from Meraki dashboard via API
+Prometheus exporter to collect some data from Meraki dashboard via API

 ### Exported metrics
 Not all devices exports all metrics.